 There are many myths and misconceptions about people with Down syndrome.
-On World Down Syndrome Day, NeuronUP would like to take this opportunity to debunk false beliefs and promote social integration of people with Down syndrome.
+On World Down Syndrome Day, NeuronUP would like to take this opportunity to debunk false beliefs and promote social integration of people with this syndrome.

 What is Down Syndrome?

 Down syndrome is not a disease.
 It is a genetic alteration caused by the presence of an extra chromosome or a part of it.
-People with Down syndrome have three copies of chromosome 21 instead of the usual two, and that is why this syndrome is also called trisomy 21.
+People with this syndrome have three copies of chromosome 21 instead of the usual two, and that is why this syndrome is also called trisomy 21.
 It is the most common human chromosomal abnormality, but it is not a disease and, therefore, does not require any medical treatment.

 Why does it happen?